This guide provides an overview of the NIST Cybersecurity Framework 2.0 and outlines the key stages for compliance.

 Implementation Examples

 New with CSF 2.0 is the use of implementation examples.
 These are intended to be illustrative rather than definitive and are used to give a better idea of the kinds of tasks that should be performed to achieve the goal stated in the sub-category.
-They may not all apply to a particular organization and so should be used as guidelines only.
+They may not all apply to a particular organisation and so should be used as guidelines only.
 The table below shows some typical implementation examples.

 Informative References